Sparronator9999/RefreshRateTuner/README.md

 4. Run `msbuild RefreshRateTuner.sln /p:platform="Any CPU" /p:configuration="Debug"` to build
     the project, substituting `Debug` with `Release` (or `Any CPU` with `x86` or `x64`) if you want a release build instead.
-5. Your output should be located in `RefreshRateTuner\bin\Debug\net48\`, assuming you built with the above unmodified command.
+5. Your output should be located in `RefreshRateTuner\bin\Debug\`, assuming you built with the above unmodified command.
+The subfolders each contain a variant of Refresh Rate Tuner compiled against a different version of .NET.
 6.  ???
 7. Profit!